CommunityDragon/HexDocs/lol/lcuapi/Getting started with the LCU API.md

 ### Connecting

-The LCU API uses [HTTP Basic](https://en.wikipedia.org/wiki/Basic_access_authentication) authentication to further ensure nobody messes your account up.
+The LCU API uses [HTTP Basic](https://en.wikipedia.org/wiki/Basic_access_authentication) authentication as a second layer of defense.
 The username is a constant, it's `riot` and the password changes with every client restart (alongside the port).
 HTTP Basic authentication BASICally concatenates the username, a colon and the password into a string and encodes it using base64.
 So the string `riot:password` becomes `cmlvdDpwYXNzd29yZA==`, let's put that into a header named `Authorization` and give it the value `Basic cmlvdDpwYXNzd29yZA==` to have a nice auth header.
 This is all you need to connect to the LCU API.

 Here's a basic example showing all HTTP headers: